skiptoniam/ppmData/readme.md

 Diggle, P. J., P. J. Ribeiro, Model-based Geostatistics.
 Springer Series in Statistics.
 Springer, 2007.

-Fithian, William, and Trevor Hastie.
-"Finite-sample equivalence in statistical models for presence-only data."
-The annals of applied statistics 7.4 (2013): 1917.

 Fithian, William, et al. "Bias correction in species distribution models: pooling survey and collection data for multiple species."
 Methods in Ecology and Evolution 6.4 (2015): 424-438.

 Grafström, Anton, and Yves Tillé.
 "Doubly balanced spatial sampling with spreading and restitution of auxiliary totals."
 Environmetrics 24.2 (2013): 120-131.

-Phillips, S. J. and Elith, J. (2013).
-On estimating probability of presence from use-availability or presence-background data.
-Ecology 94 1409-1419.

 Warton, D. I., and L. C. Shepherd.
 "Poisson point process models solve the pseudo-absence problem for presence-only data in ecology."
 The Annals of Applied Statistics 4.3 (2010): 1383-1402.